how christophe chemin helped prada explore the complexities of womanhood

 What excites you most about tomorrow?

-Finally, has this collaboration impacted the rest of your work at all?
+Has this collaboration impacted the rest of your work at all?
 Has it changed your outlook at all, both in terms of creative collaborations and relationship with the fashion industry?
-If so, how?

 From 18th March, this collaboration of drawings and collages will be showcased at 032c Workshop in an exhibition entitled, Keep your daisies for the cold days.